mrozbarry/hyperapp-debug/CONTRIBUTING.md

 ## Tests

- * TBD.
-Probably sticking with ava.
+ * Ava and es6 all the way

 ## Attribution